 The same holds true for developers and property owners whose projects are ongoing or have not yet commenced.
-In their case, a building practitioner is an important resource to manage your obligations under this new levy and coordinate the issuance of building permits.
+In their case, a building practitioner is an important resource to manage obligations under the new levy and coordinate the issuance of building permits.

-Our team of Building Surveyors and BCA Consultants have been assisting clients, government and industry authorities in identifying and managing the risks associated with non-compliant cladding and building products over the past few years.
+Our team of Building Surveyors and BCA Consultants have years of experience in assisting clients, government and industry authorities in identifying and managing the risks associated with non-compliant cladding and building products.

-Heading into 2020, the Victorian State Government has detailed funding guidelines for the rectification of cladding on buildings deemed to require remediation works.
+Heading into 2020, the Victorian State Government has detailed funding guidelines for rectifying cladding on buildings deemed to require remediation works.

-The website, under Cladding Safety Victoria, specifies conditions surrounding who is able to apply for funding through the program, including:
+The website, under Cladding Safety Victoria, specifies conditions surrounding who can apply for funding through the program.
+Criteria include:

-Subject to the criteria as listed on the CSV website, “Funding for eligible buildings may be provided to owners corporations to design and implement cladding rectification solutions which comply with the relevant Victorian building regulations and meet the VBA’s Cladding Guidelines for Building Surveyors.”
+According to Cladding Safety Victoria, funding for eligible buildings may be provided to owner’s corporations to design and implement cladding rectification solutions.
+These solutions must comply with the relevant Victorian building regulations and meet the VBA’s Cladding Guidelines for Building Surveyors.